jaredhensley/mediamentions/README.md

    - Visit the Vite dev URL (default `http://localhost:5173`).
 The “Clients” page can now add mentions locally and the “Export” button will hit the backend because `/api/clients/:id/mentions/export` is forwarded through the proxy.

 If you prefer to avoid a proxy, you can also run `npm run build` in `client/` and serve the static `client/dist` output from any web server that forwards `/api` requests to the Node process on port 3000.

+### Inspecting the SQLite database in DB Browser for SQLite

+Use DB Browser for SQLite to view the generated database file while the app is running or after it has created data.

+1. Start the backend once so it creates the database at the configured `DATABASE_URL` (defaults to `./data/mediamentions.db`).
+2. Open DB Browser for SQLite (downloadable from https://sqlitebrowser.org/).
+3. Choose **File → Open Database...** and select the `data/mediamentions.db` file from the repository root.
+4. Navigate to the **Browse Data** tab to inspect tables like `clients`, `publications`, and `media_mentions`.
+Use the **Execute SQL** tab to run ad hoc queries if needed.

+If you override `DATABASE_URL`, open that file instead; DB Browser will follow the full path.

 # Mentions

 This repository hosts a lightweight Node.js HTTP server at the repository root and a React single-page application in the `client/` workspace.
 Use this layout to keep backend and frontend dependencies separated while sharing a single git repository.